Home <

 needs to be done and who is going to do it.
 If the organizer fails to do

-this, one of the participants needs to speak up and request clarification of
+this, one of the participants should take the initiative to speak up and request clarification of

 the next steps.
 This is crucial.
 If the participants leave the meeting and